bxexamples/bashProcessArgsAndStdin/README.md

 - processEach -- A nested function in vis_processInputs

-	This where you put your code.
+	This is where you put your code.
 	It expects a single argument that you then process.

 - processArgsAndStdin -- A nested function in vis_processInputs